 My experience in the classroom has certainly made me a very good bedtime story reader, field trip chaperone, homework tutor and nursery-rhyme singer.
 I know a lot of the best and most popular children’s literature and I’m very up to date on what’s trending with kids and teens!

-As far as the important skills – patience, encouragement, setting a good example, disciplining – knowing the theories and best practices in the classroom absolutely helps me parent with more wisdom and confidence, at times.
+As far as the important skills – patience, encouragement, setting a good example, disciplining – knowing the theories and best practices in the classroom absolutely help me parent with more wisdom and confidence, at times.
 It certainly doesn’t translate to carrying it out with my own children all the time.

 One thing I’ve learned is children want attention from their parents and teachers – and they will get it anyway they can!
 If we praise them with lots of attention for all the good they do, I have found that they will do more good.